FAQ

 For private tours, please email us with your requirements and a member of our team will assist you, offering curated recommendations and with a personalised itinerary to fit your schedule.

 Currently, journalists and South Korean nationals are not eligible to be granted North Korean tourist visas.
-Additionally, we are unable to assist those traveling on U.S. passports or Malaysian passports traveling on Malaysian passports due to geographical travel bans imposed by their respective governments.
+Additionally, we are unable to assist those traveling on U.S. passports or Malaysian passports due to geographical travel bans imposed by their respective governments.

 If you are not a journalist but are a professional (or semi-professional) photographer, a blogger or you work in a media-related roles in any capacity, please contact us prior to booking, and we will advise.